Opinion: Remember reading the paper?

 I have a strong, even personal interest in paying journalists fairly.
 But the cost most people have to pay these days if they want to try to stay informed and enrich their minds with a range of opinions is pretty steep.

 It's become harder to read more than an article or two in most publications, which may no longer be the word.
-News sites, from the New York Times and Washington Post to the Des Moines Register, insist you subscribe.
-So do Ebony, the New Yorker, The Economist, Rolling Stone, and opinion journals, including The Nation and National Review, and sports-reporting sites.
+News sites, from The New York Times and The Washington Post to The Des Moines Register, insist you subscribe.
+So do Ebony, The New Yorker, The Economist, Rolling Stone and opinion journals, including The Nation and National Review, and sports-reporting sites.
 And of course, there are proliferating newsletters and extra-access-plus plans, as news broadcasters begin their own subscription services.
 They don't crave an audience, so much as what they call a "customer base."

 Disinformation, of course, is utterly free.